Terms and Conditions

 20.3 In assessing performance and/or liability of any Third Party Service Provider, local laws and regulations will apply.
 Please also refer to the Shore Tour terms and conditions which can be viewed on this website and appear in the Shore Tour booklet.

-20.4 Where Third Party Services (including, without limitation, the provision of bicycles by the operator of a River Cruise) are available during a Holiday, they are not part of the Booking, unless otherwise notified by FOCL.
+20.4 Where Third Party Services are available during a Holiday, they are not part of the Booking, unless otherwise notified by FOCL.
 Where FOCL makes available Third Party Services, it does so as agent for the operator of the Third Party Services and any amount paid is not part of the Price, whether or not the Third Party Services are booked or paid for at the same time as, or before or during, the Holiday.
 FOCL’s liability to Passengers for Third Party Services organised on this basis is excluded to the greatest extent permitted by law.
 However, should FOCL, its employees, servants, agents or sub-contractors, the owner or operator of the vessel or any other person involved in the supply of services in connection with the Holiday be deemed to have any liability in connection with such Third Party Services, this shall in all cases be subject to these Conditions.

 20.5 Tours operate subject to minimum numbers of participants.
 If any tour cannot operate as a result of low numbers, a refund of any money paid in advance will be made but otherwise, no compensation shall be payable.

-24.1 The invalidity or unenforceability of any provisions of this Agreement shall not affect the validity or enforceability of any other provision of this Agreement, which shall remain in full force and effect.
+23.1 The invalidity or unenforceability of any provision of these Conditions shall not affect the validity or enforceability of any other provision of these Conditions,mwhich shall remain in full force and effect.

-26.1 These Conditions and any dispute or claim arising out of or in connection with them or their subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with English law.
+25.1 These Conditions and any dispute or claim arising out of or in connection with them, or their subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with English law.

-26.2 Subject to clause 10.2 above, the parties irrevocably agree that the courts of England and Wales shall have exclusive jurisdiction over any dispute or claim that arises out of or in connection with these Conditions or its subject matter or formation (including non-contractual disputes or claims).
+25.2 Subject to clause 10.2 above, the parties irrevocably agree that the courts of England and Wales shall have exclusive jurisdiction over any dispute or claim that arises out of or in connection with these Conditions, or their subject matter or formation (including non-contractual disputes or claims).